-In der System configuration under \mathbb{Q} Dual Homing (\mathbb{Q} =7t) you can define up to 10 primary communication servers.
-This setting is relevant if the communication server is used as a backup communication server for Mitel 6700 SIP / 6800 SIP phones by other primary communication servers.
+In the system configuration under Q Dual Homing (Q =7t) you can define up to 10 primary communication servers.
+This setting is relevant if the communication server is used as a backup communication server for Mitel 6000 SIP phones by other primary communication servers.